What does contents insurance include

 Katrin Straub

-Water damage ruins your furniture, a break-in leaves chaos behind—the contents insurance steps in.
-But what exactly does contents insurance include, and how can you ensure your belongings are optimally protected?
+A water leak can ruin your furniture, a burglary leaves chaos behind – contents insurance steps in.
+But what exactly does contents insurance cover, and how can you make sure your belongings are optimally protected?
 This article explains everything you need to know.

 The topic in brief and concise terms